-Iran: Held US grad student to be exchanged for scientist
+Iran frees Chinese-American scholar for US-held scientist

-TEHRAN, Iran (AP) - Iran’s foreign minister said Saturday a detained Princeton graduate student will be exchanged for an Iranian scientist held by the U.S., marking a potential breakthrough between Tehran and Washington after months of tensions.
+TEHRAN, Iran (AP) - Iran and the U.S. conducted a prisoner exchange Saturday that saw a detained Princeton scholar released for an Iranian scientist held by America, marking a rare diplomatic breakthrough between Tehran and Washington after months of tensions.

-Mohammad Javad Zarif made the announcement on Twitter.
-The trade involves graduate student Xiyue Wang and scientist Massoud Soleimani.
+In a trade conducted in Zurich, Switzerland, Iranian officials handed over Chinese-American graduate student Xiyue Wang, detained in Tehran since 2016, for scientist Massoud Soleimani, who had faced a federal trial in Georgia.

+While the exchange represents a rare win for both countries, it comes as Iran still faces crushing American sanctions and the aftermath of nationwide protests that reportedly saw over 200 people killed.
+Meanwhile, Western detainees from the U.S. and elsewhere remain held by Tehran.
+They are likely to be used as bargaining chips for future negotiations amid Iran’s unraveling nuclear deal with world powers.

 “Glad that Professor Massoud Soleimani and Mr. Xiyue Wang will be joining their families shortly,” Zarif wrote.
 “Many thanks to all engaged, particularly the Swiss government.”

-In his tweet, Zarif confirmed rumors that had been circulating for days that a deal was in the works to free Wang.

-President Donald Trump separately acknowledged Wang was free in a statement from the White House, saying he “is returning to the United States.”
+President Donald Trump shortly after acknowledged Wang was free in a statement from the White House, saying the Princeton scholar would be “returning to the United States.”

 “Mr. Wang had been held under the pretense of espionage since August 2016,” Trump said.
 “We thank our Swiss partners for their assistance in negotiating Mr. Wang’s release with Iran.”